USMNT’s Weston McKennie will miss remaining World Cup qualifiers with foot injury

 McKennie’s injury came two days after another young U.S. star, Gio Reyna, suffered a setback in his long recovery from a hamstring injury.
 Making his first start for Germany’s Borussia Dortmund since August, Reyna, 19, left in tears in the first half with what appeared to be a significant injury.

-On Monday, though, Dortmund said it was not as serious as first feared and he could return to training in two weeks.
-That would put Reyna on track to join the U.S. team for training camp starting March 21.
+On Monday, though, Dortmund said it was not as serious as first feared and Reyna could return to training in two weeks.
+That would put him on track to join the U.S. team for training camp starting March 21.
 He hasn’t played in a qualifier since the opener in El Salvador on Sept.
 2.

 Although he has lined up primarily on the flanks for Berhalter, Reyna could be considered for McKennie’s attacking midfield role in at least one of the qualifiers.